-John Tizzard – Senior Tutor
+John Tizzard – Training Officer (Advanced Tutor)

 I am John Tizzard and I am the Training Officer and one of the Senior Tutors for Derbyshire ROSPA.